-Biometric Time Clocks: 5 Ways to Make Your Timekeeping Efficient, Accurate
+Biometric Time Clocks: 5 Important Benefits to Consider

-Biometric time clock systems are gaining popularity with businesses all over the world, especially those with remote workers.
-This type of time clock system has the potential to save time and money and make it simpler to track hourly employees.
+Biometric time clock systems have the potential to save time and money — and make it easier to track hourly employees.

-But does that mean you should switch to using a biometric time clock to track employee hours worked?
+But does that mean you should switch to using a biometric time clock system?

 What Are Biometric Time Clocks?

 The most common type of biometric time clock is a fingerprint scanner.
 The device scans a fingerprint and matches it to a stored image in its database.
-Some other scanners will process this image differently, creating a string of code based on characteristics of the fingerprint and keeping the code on file instead of the image of the print.
+Thanks to AI and machine learning technologies, the accuracy of biometric scans has improved.

-With hybrid work environments and flexible hours becoming the norm, a modern biometric time clock solution should be at least considered.
-Here’s why.
+With hybrid work environments and flexible hours becoming the norm, you may be considering a biometric time clock solution.
+Here are five key benefits you should know:

 Even though your business may not be using an actual paper punch card anymore, employees are still able to commit time theft by “buddy punching.”